Post Summary: Incredible Idaho hot springs and what to expect at each one.

-In all of our hot springs posts, we like to share common courtesies and mutual responsibilities for all soakers who wiah to partake.
+In all of our hot springs posts, we like to share common courtesies and mutual responsibilities for all soakers who wish to partake.

-Please keep these in mind as your help will allow these places to be enjoyed for years to come!
+Please keep these hot springs etiquette tips in mind as your help will allow these places to be enjoyed for years to come!

 1. Keep Them Clean.

-Natural springs and the connecting waterways cannot support soap/shampoo (even the biodegradable kind).
+Natural springs and connecting waterways cannot support soap/shampoo (even the biodegradable kind).